pnrjason/pnrjason/README.md

 ### whoami
-Welcome to my digital portfolio!
-I'm a student deeply passionate about backend development.
-My primary focus lies in web development and automation.
-Combining my technical know-how with a fondness for creative problem-solving, I'm dedicated to crafting distinctive and effective digital solutions.
+Hello!
+This is my digital portfolio.
+I'm a student who loves backend and web development, with a touch of automation Using my knowledge and creativity, I aim to make useful digital tools.

 ### Connect
 <p align="left">